A Multi-Task Embedder For Retrieval Augmented LLMs: Experiment

 \subsubsection{Baselines}

-Firstly, we measure the performance of Language Model Models (LLMs) without retrieval augmentation, denoted as \textbf{None}, to gauge the empirical benefits introduced by retrieval augmentation.
-Secondly, we make comparison with a series of baseline retrievers, which are categorized into two types.
-1) \textbf{General embedding models}.
-These models are trained to support a wide range of text retrieval and representation tasks, such as question answering, entity retrieval, duplication detection, and document ranking.
-Our experiment includes the following widely-recognized baselines: Contriever~\cite{izacard2021unsupervised}, Instructor~\cite{su2022one}, RetroMAE-BEIR~\cite{liu2022retromae}, and BGE~\cite{xiao2023bge}.
-These methods are empirically competitive according to BEIR~\cite{thakur2021beir} and MTEB~\cite{muennighoff2022mteb} benchmarks, among which BGE maintains the leading performance upon the time of this work.
-2) \textbf{Task-specific embedding models}.
-These models are tailored to optimize performance on specific tasks.
-We include the following task-specific baselines, which excel in their respective domains: ARR~\cite{yu2023augmentation} for knowledge enhancement of LLMs, LLM-R~\cite{wang2023learning} for in-context learning, API-Retriever~\cite{qin2023toolllm} for tool learning, and Conv-ANCE~\cite{mao2023learning} for conversational search.
-Additionally, we consider BM25~\cite{robertson2009probabilistic}, a widely used retriever based on lexical similarity.
+Firstly, we measure the performance of the LLM without retrieval augmentation, denoted as \textit{None}.
+Secondly, we compare with two types of retrievers.
+1) \textit{General retrievers}, which aim to support a wide range of text retrieval and representation tasks, such as question answering, entity retrieval, and duplication detection.
+We include the following widely-recognized baselines: BM25~\cite{robertson2009probabilistic}, Contriever~\cite{izacard2021unsupervised}, Instructor~\cite{su2022one}, RetroMAE-BEIR~\cite{liu2022retromae}, and BGE~\cite{xiao2023bge}.
+These methods are empirically competitive according to BEIR~\cite{thakur2021beir} and MTEB~\cite{muennighoff2022mteb} benchmarks.
+2) \textit{Task-specific embedding models}.
+These models are optimized for one specific retrieval augmentation scenario.
+We include the following baselines that excel in their respective scenario: ARR~\cite{yu2023augmentation} for knowledge retrieval, LLM-R~\cite{wang2023learning} for example retrieval, and API-Retriever~\cite{qin2023toolllm} for tool retrieval.
+Since retrieval augmentation introduces additional context to the LLM, we add a simple yet strong baseline called \textit{Recency} for memory retrieval.
+It directly extends the context window by the length of retrieved context.